gautierstoll/ScMaBoSS/README.md

     ```
     Note that the class [`NetState`](https://gautierstoll.github.io/ScMaBoSS/target/scala-2.12/api/ScMaBoSS/NetState.html)
     is defined
     by the activity over a list of nodes.
-Therefore, this list of nodes should be a subset of the external nodes of the
+Therefore, this list of nodes can be a subset of the external nodes of the
      model.

     * **Plotting node state trajectories**